|Updated Conservation Advice was produced for the Offshore Overfalls MCZ in October 2017, and is available in the Conservation Advice section below.|

 Last updated: April 2017

 The vulnerability assessment conducted for this site suggests it is unlikely to be moving towards its conservation objectives, but directed site condition monitoring data are needed to improve our confidence in this assessment.
-Licensable activities are being managed and progress is ongoing with regards to the recommendation of a fisheries management proposal to the European Commission.
+Licensable activities are being managed and progress is ongoing with fisheries management options being developed.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.